madpsy/xpa125b_controller/README.md

 + Use any Yaesu radio with the amplifier (no WiFi required)
 + Use the Icom-705 via Bluetooth with the amplifier (no WiFi required)
++ Use a SunSDR via EXT CTRL port with a level converter (no WiFi required)
 + Use any Hamlib compatible radio with the amplifier (no WiFi required)
 + Provide a Web/REST/MQTT/Serial API interface to rigctl
 + Allow automation via Node-RED to any hamlib compatible radio